 We currently operate on both a bi-weekly and semi-monthly schedule processing approximately 20,000 pay checks a month.
-We are also responsible for the creation and distribution of both the W2, 1042S and 1095 year end forms.
+We are also responsible for the creation and distribution of the W2, 1042S and 1095C year end forms.

 to use electronic W-2's and employees must provide their consent to receive an electronic W-2 instead of a paper copy.
-W-2 Electronic Consent Form

 There are many benefits to having your W-2 statement sent electronically, including: